rvilca/rvilca.github.io/index.md

 ## Bio
 Hi!
 My name is Renato.
-I am an Electrical Engineering student at The City College of New York and currently in my senior year.
+I'm an Electrical Engineering student at The City College of New York and I'm currently in my senior year.

 You can use the [editor on GitHub](https://github.com/rvilca/rvilca.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Current Projects

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for